OllieJones/sqlite-object-cache/readme.txt

 **Yes**.
 It does not require any specific database server version.

-= Is this plugin compatible with my version of redis or memcached? =
+= Is this persistent object cache faster than Redis or memcached? =

-It does not use either.
+**Yes.** Those cache servers require WordPress to make round-trip network requests, while this one does not.
+Many users have found this caching methodology to be fast.

 = This cache uses a file on my server HDD/SSD, while redis and memcached use RAM.
 Isn't RAM faster?  =

 RAM is indeed faster.
 Modern server operating systems offer extensive page caching for files, and SQLite is designed to take advantage of that, so the data needed may already be in RAM.
 Using a separate cache server require the web server to issue network requests and wait for responses, whereas using SQLite does not.
-Many users have found this caching methodology to be fast.

 = Why not use the site's main MariaDB or MySql database server for the object cache? =